 Details of the existing facilities at the Suffolk packaging plant

-The site features a man-made pond and green spaces, which minimise the plant's environmental impact of the plant.
+The site features a man-made pond and green spaces, which minimise the environmental impact of the facility.

 Equipment installed at Spectra’s packaging plant

 The plant features an extrusion blow-moulding line containing 0.5l machines with a capacity to produce 40 million units a year.